Word Confusion: Raise versus Rise

 Verb, intransitive & transitive

-Plural for the noun and third person present verb: rises
+Plural for the noun: rises

 Past tense: rose